jimthompson5802/gh_copilot/codex/generate_documentation/README.md

     raise self.handle_error_response(
 openai.error.InvalidRequestError: This model's maximum context length is 4097 tokens.
 However, you requested 5556 tokens (3508 in the messages, 2048 in the completion).
 Please reduce the length of the messages or completion.
 ```
 * if output exceeds max token length parameter, the output is truncated.
+Resolved by increasing the parameter `max_tokens` from 2K to 8K in the `openai.ChatCompletion.create()` call.

+* generated documentation `documentation1.txt`, for the most part, reflects the processing in the module.
+Depending on the level of detailed required, there are the missing details:
+  * Missing detail for `_multivariate_ols_test`.
+The generated documentation does not identify the call to `_multivariate_test(hypotheses, exog_names, endog_names, fn)`, which in turns calls  `multivariate_stats(eigv2, p, q, df_resid)`.
+In other words, there is no indication of the nested function calls.
+  * Missing documentation for the internal function `_multivariate_test`.
+  * Missing detail on call to `patsy.DesignInfo()`